Skip to Content

 Is oil based primer different than oil based paint?

 Yes!
-An oil based primer can accept any topcoat whether it is oil based or latex.
-We used oil-based primer in our home to seal in leftover wallpaper glue in our foyer.
+An oil primer can accept any topcoat whether it is an oil-based product or latex.
+We used an oil-based primer in our home to seal in leftover wallpaper glue in our foyer.

 Because latex paint is water-based, we couldn’t just paint the walls because the water reactivated the glue.